Mark Hopkins Hotel

 The InterContinental Mark Hopkins San Francisco is a luxury hotel located at the top of Nob Hill in San Francisco, California.
-The hotel is managed by the InterContinental Hotels Group.
-The chain operates over 5,000 hotels and resorts in approximately 75 nations.
-The Mark Hopkins is the oldest InterContinental in the United States.
+The hotel is managed by InterContinental, a subsidiary of IHG Hotels & Resorts.

 The 19th floor penthouse suite was converted in 1939 into the glass-walled Top of the Mark restaurant cocktail lounge.

 InterContinental Mark Hopkins Hotel is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.